armory/docs/content/en/docs/installation/operator.md

 ### Secret Management

-You can store secrets in one of the [support secret engine](../../spinnaker-install-admin-guides/secrets/secrets/#supported-secret-engines).
+You can store secrets in one of the [supported secrets engines](../../spinnaker-install-admin-guides/secrets/secrets/#supported-secret-engines).

 #### Kubernetes Secrets
 With the operator, you can also reference secrets stored in existing Kubernetes secrets in the same namespace as Spinnaker.